backlineint/drupal-inertia-sandbox/README.md

 will be reflected in the browser automatically.

 When switching between prod and dev mode, be sure to clear Drupal's cache.

+You'll also see Vite related configuration in the module's libraries.yml file, and the app's vite.config.js file.